 David Callaghan – Director

-David is a Senior Associate in the Business Services division at Mullins Lawyers and has expertise in corporate and business advisory with a particular focus on mergers and acquisitions.
+David is a Partner at Mullins Lawyers and has expertise in corporate and business advisory with a particular focus on mergers and acquisitions.
 David has provided advice to a number of Boards in the not-for-profit and charity sector, particular with Corporations Act and other regulatory compliance as well as risk minimisation strategies and policy.

 David is excited about this opportunity to be able to give back to the community and to provide accommodation and support for young women in need through the Lady Musgrave Trust.